What is epilepsy?

-The defective ion channels and synchronous neuronal firing results in the development of a seizure focus area which is basically the area from where seizures originate.
+The defective ion channels and synchronous neuronal firing result in the development of a seizure focus area which is basically the area from where seizures originate.

 How can epilepsy be diagnosed?

 The diagnosis of epilepsy depends on clinical observation of the seizure onset and typing along with a complete neurological examination.
-Accurate classification of seizure based on its typing is the first step in the diagnosis and quite a crucial step at that too.
+Accurate classification of seizures based on their typing is the first step in the diagnosis and quite a crucial step at that too.